Controlled Interacting Branching Diffusion Processes: Relaxed Formulation in the Mean-Field Regime: Relaxed formulation

-We state the following straightforward adaptation of \cite[Lemma 3.7]{Haussmann-Existence_Optimal_Controls}.
-This enables the process $X$ to be reduced to its canonical filtration.
-It is important to emphasize that the following lemma is presented in relation to the filtration generated by the processes, rather than its right-continuous extension or its completion with respect to a specific probability measure.
-This construction aligns with the approach described in \cite{Haussmann-Existence_Optimal_Controls}, where the only requirement is the existence of a countably dense set of test functions that define the martingale problem.
+We state the following straightforward adaptation of Lemma 3.7 of \citet{haussmann1990existence}.
+This construction allows the process $X$ to be considered with respect to its canonical filtration.
+We stress that the following lemma is stated relative to the raw filtration generated by the processes, without taking the right-continuous modification or the completion under a given probability measure.
+This choice is consistent with the framework of \citet{haussmann1990existence}, where the key requirement is simply the existence of a countable, dense family of test functions that characterizes the associated martingale problem.